Judge reinstates nationwide halt on Trump asylum policy plan

 Tigar blocked the policy in July after a lawsuit by groups that help asylum seekers.
 But the 9th U.S. Circuit Court of Appeals limited the impact of Tigar's injunction to states within the area overseen by the appeals court.

-That meant the policy was blocked in the border states of California and Arizona but not in New Mexico or Texas.
+That meant the policy was blocked in the border states of California and Arizona but not in New Mexico and Texas.

 In his ruling, Tigar stressed a "need to maintain uniform immigration policy" and found that nonprofit organizations such as Al Otro Lado don't know where asylum seekers who enter the U.S. will end up living and making their case to remain in the country.